 Welcome to Rockwood!

-Our students, staff members and families have been excited to head back into our hallways for the first half of the 2024-2025 school year in the Rockwood School District!
-Rockwood is a special place for our students to learn and grow, and we are committed to maintaining a safe, focused and fun environment for everyone in our community.
+Our students, staff members and families have been excited to head back into our hallways for the first half of the 2025-2026 school year in the Rockwood School District!
+Rockwood is a special place for our more than 18,500 students to learn and grow, and we are committed to maintaining a safe, focused and fun environment for everyone in our community.

 The Rockwood School District continues to be a state and national leader in education.
 Rockwood students routinely perform at high levels in the content areas of Reading, Language Arts, Mathematics, Science and Social Studies on state assessment tests.